 I am a person who is very drawn to problem solving of all sorts.
 This is probably why I like math so much—it's all problem solving!
 I received a minor in mathematics from the University of Rochester, which included advanced courses such as calculus (of course), linear algebra, topology, probability, and discrete math.
 Later I took additional classes in mathematics and computer science from the University at Albany.
 As a problem solver, I am particularly drawn to puzzles of various sorts (Sudokus are among my favorite).
 If you head over to my projects page, you can see several puzzles and strategic games that I have programmed for the web.
 Enjoy (or not)!

 I began playing the flute at age 8, and ever since then music has played an important role in my life.
 In fact, it was my primary focus for many years.
-I recently graduated from the Eastman School of Music (connected to U-Rochester), which is one of the top schools in the country for flute performance study.
+I recently graduated from the Eastman School of Music (connected to University of Rochester), which is one of the top schools in the country for flute performance study.
 I received a Bachelor of Music, which included not only rigorous performance training, but also advanced study in music theory and history.
-Over the years I've been successful in many competitions and attended numerous music festivals.
-My full flute bio appears below.
+Over the years I've been successful in many competitions and attended numerous music festivals (my full flute bio appears below).
 While in high school I also picked up the piano, and while I'm not a particularly skilled player, I enjoy it immensely.

 When I am not reading, studying, programming, designing or practicing, I might be outside taking a walk or hike.
 I am a great appreciator of the outdoors.